MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/go/go.md

 ---
 title: Build your Go app  | Azure Pipelines or Team Foundation Server
-description: Learn how you can use the continuous integration (CI) process in Azure Pipelines or TFS to automatically build your Go application ms.prod: devops ms.technology: devops-cicd ms.assetid: cd16d151-8786-4b65-82eb-95d152232f39
+description: Learn how you can use the continuous integration (CI) pipeline in Azure Pipelines or TFS to automatically build your Go application ms.prod: devops ms.technology: devops-cicd ms.assetid: cd16d151-8786-4b65-82eb-95d152232f39